What happens when an executor loses capacity?

 Since the executor of a will has to carry out some major duties with respect to the assets of a testator, it is crucial for him or her to have the mental capacity to act as an executor and make important decisions.
 Thus, a mental capacity assessment helps in knowing whether the person would be capable to carry on such duties.
 In case the person lacks the mental capacity to act as an executor of a will, then he or she can be replaced.

 What happens if a person lacks the mental capacity to act as an executor of a will?

-In situations where the person appointed by a will lacks the mental capacity to act as an executor, the same can be replaced by applying to the Probate registry.
+In situations where the executor become incapacitated, the executor can be replaced by applying to the Probate registry.

 If you want to get more information on Mental Capacity Assessment to Act as Executor of Will, then get in contact with our professionals at Mental Capacity Assess.